surgever/jsonp-ajaxnav/README.md

 ?>
 ```

-Then you want to include the `jQuery` and `ajaxNav` files at the
+Then you want to include the `jQuery` and `ajaxNav` files, preferably at the
- bottom of your document (preferently, it really works anywhere you want).
+ bottom of your document.
  Also we will create an instance of ajaxNav and bind ajaxNav to all the hyperlinks

 ```html